1 The burden of proof

 - lawyers, notaries, doctors, pharmacists, nurses, midwives, their assistants, and the party’s counsel, in respect of facts which have been confided to them or which came to their knowledge in the practice of their profession for which they have a duty of confidentiality, unless the person who confided them and to whom they owe the duty of confidentiality allows them to testify;

-- civil servants and serving military personnel in respect of facts for which they have a duty of confidentiality, unless the responsible minister allows them to be examined;
+- public officials and serving military personnel in respect of facts for which they have a duty of confidentiality, unless the responsible minister allows them to be examined;

 - persons who may have an interest in the outcome of the trial.